 Add taints to worker nodes in the ACK cluster.

 - Click Next:Component Configurations to configure components.

-Specify whether to install the CloudMonitor agent.
-After the CloudMonitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the CloudMonitor console.
-The Prometheus monitoring service is available for users in the whitelist.
+Specify whether to install the Cloud Monitor agent.
+By default, Install CloudMonitor Agent on ECS Instance and Enable Prometheus Monitoring are selected.
+After the Cloud Monitor agent is installed on ECS nodes, you can view monitoring data about the nodes in the Cloud Monitor console.

 Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Compute Service (AGS).

-- If you select this check box, the system automatically installs the AGS workflow plug-in during cluster creation.
+- If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the ACK cluster.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.